uyouthe/rfprnhb/README.md

 3. Choose the patch you'd unpacked the extension to

 ## Why
-It's much more faster than using any VPS.
+It's much faster than using any VPS.

 Enjoy.